bobmonsour/11tybundle.dev/content/blog/2024/11ty-bundle-41.md

 **One more thing...** A lot of people have been building "now" pages, highlighting what they're up to at the moment.
 They've all be inspired by [The Now Page Movement](https://sive.rs/nowff) from [Derek Sivers](https://sive.rs/).
 Did you know that there's a category on this site called [Now Page](/categories/now-page/)?
 It has (as of this writing) 11 posts.
 If you've thought of making your own, [these might inspire you](/categories/now-page/).

-**Ok, two more things** This blog might have a dry spell for the rest of May and part of June as we're traveling a bit before my wife has her other hip replaced...and I have a hearing test to see if my profoundly deaf left ear qualifies for a cochlear implant.
+**Ok, two more things.** This blog might have a dry spell for the rest of May and part of June as we're traveling a bit before my wife has her other hip replaced...and I have a hearing test to see if my profoundly deaf left ear qualifies for a cochlear implant.
 That said, while I might not publishing Issue 42, any new posts from the [authors](/authors/) that I find will show up on the [Firehose page](/firehose/) thanks to a nightly rebuild.
 Note also that the Firehose has [its own RSS feed](https://11tybundle.dev/firehosefeed.xml).

 Until next time...